MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ## Editing your SIEM agent

-To edit the SIEM agent, click on the three dots at the end of the row for the SIEM agent in the table, and select **Edit**.
+To edit the SIEM agent, select the three dots at the end of the row for the SIEM agent in the table, and select **Edit**.
 If you edit the SIEM agent, you don't need to rerun the .jar file, it updates automatically.

 ![SIEM - edit](media/siem-edit.png)

 ## Deleting your SIEM agent

-To delete the SIEM agent, click on the three dots at the end of the row for the SIEM agent in the table, and select **Delete**.
+To delete the SIEM agent, select the three dots at the end of the row for the SIEM agent in the table, and select **Delete**.

 ![SIEM - delete](media/siem-delete.png)